vladisuave/3dprintingcenter/3d-printing-center-curriculum.md

 ### Introduction and Hook (10 minutes)

-**Hook:** Show students amazing 3D printed objects - toys, tools, prosthetics, food!
+**Hook:** Show students amazing 3D printed objects - toys, tools, food!

 **Key Question:** "What is 3D printing and how does it work?"